puhoy/lspace/README.md

 would convert all books matching on QUERY to 'mobi' and export them to ~/some/folder

 to actually export to another format, you need "ebook-convert", which is part of [calibre](https://calibre-ebook.com/)!

+## setting up a dev env

+1. clone this repo

+2. make a virtualenv and activate it

+    virtualenv  env --python=python

+    source env/bin/activate  # for bash

+    # or
+    #. env/bin/activate.fish  # for fish

+3. set up a separate config to not mess up your regular installation

+    # initialize a new config file at a separate path
+    LSPACE_CONFIG=~/.config/lspace_dev/config.yml lspace init

+    # change the database path! (otherwise it would still use the regular db)
+    sed -i 's/lspace\/lspace.db/lspace_dev\/lspace.db/g' ~/.config/lspace_dev/config.yml

+    # also, if you want, set the loglevel to something else

+after this, just set LSPACE_CONFIG to your new config file before you start to try new stuff

+    export LSPACE_CONFIG=~/.config/lspace_dev/config.yml  # bash
+    set -gx LSPACE_CONFIG ~/.config/lspace_dev/config.yml  # fish

 ## why "L-space"?